-Staff in the Division of Operations and Finance have been working since the start of the pandemic to serve students, faculty and staff colleagues.
-In many cases, these teams have been working on campus through the summer to help the university run smoothly, and to prepare for a safe return to activity.
+Staff in the Division of Operations and Finance worked since the start of the pandemic to serve students, faculty and staff colleagues.
+In many cases, these teams worked on campus through the summer to help the university run smoothly, and to prepare for a safe return to activity.

 Face coverings and community expectations

 Cloth face coverings are required indoors in all university buildings, and outdoors in the presence of others.
 Please review ISU's face covering policy.
 Campus buildings have signage to remind you.
 It’s a good idea to keep a face covering handy at all times, and make sure to wear it correctly – covering both your mouth and nose.

 Cloth face coverings are available for purchase at the ISU Book Store, located in the Memorial Union.
 Individually wrapped disposable face masks are available in vending machines across campus, and in the markets operated by ISU Dining:

 - Memorial Union Market and Cafe

 - West Side Market, Union Drive Community Center